jonathondgebhardt/yasf/yasf.md

 Should uuid be an inherent part of object?

 ## History tracking
 Perhaps there could be a `component` that enables tracking the history of members.
 Some object could collect these `component`s and records the value of members.
-This would cleanly seperate the "results" from the "configuration".
+This would cleanly separate the "results" from the "configuration".
 Should I try to make this generic or should I provide an implementation for each "tracker"?

 ## object/component naming convention
 Perhaps I should use a naming convention for these classes.